SirisX/Xenogears-Script/README.md

 # [Xenogears Script](https://xenogears.us/)
 The entire Xenogears script in English & Japanese.
-Extracted from the game by SadNES cITy Translations.
+Extracted directly from the original game files.
-None of it has been altered, save for a few minor error fixes.

 Xenogears
 Story by Tetsuya Takahashi and Soraya Saga